Where is my aunt? Kids separated from relatives at the border strain U.S. shelters | Politics

 "I had no idea where I was, I had no idea where to go," Rosalina said in an interview from a Mexican shelter where she is staying after recently giving birth to her baby.
 She said she fled Guatemala with Leonardo and Marisol after a brutal assault and fears going back.
 The family asked to be identified by their first names for their safety and so as not to impact their asylum claims.

 While Leonardo had his mother waiting for him, some children separated from their relatives at the U.S.-Mexico border do not.
-Yliana Johansen-Méndez, legal services director at the Immigrant Defenders Law Center in Los Angeles, said around 16 percent of the 327 unaccompanied children interviewed by her organization between December and March 24 had traveled with family members who were expelled under Title 42.
-Some had no other potential sponsors in the U.S., she said.
+Yliana Johansen-Méndez, legal services director at the Immigrant Defenders' Law Center in Los Angeles, said around 16 percent of the 327 unaccompanied children interviewed by her organization between December and March 24 had traveled with family members who were expelled under Title 42.
+Some had no other potential sponsors in the United States, she said.

 Relatives traveling with children have often raised them for years and are "psychological parents," said Amy Cohen, a child psychiatrist and executive director of nonprofit Every.Last.One, which helps get children released from immigration custody.
 The separation from these adults is "just as wrenching, just as damaging" for children as separation from their mother or father, she said.
 Some migrant children may feel closer to the relatives they have traveled with than the family they are joining in the United States, even if they are their parents.

 When Emiliana fled Guatemala in 2017 to get away from her abusive husband she was only able to cobble enough money together to take one child.
-She made the painful decision to take her then 2-year old daughter and leave then 7-year old Leonardo behind with his grandmother.
+She made the painful decision to take her then 2-year-old daughter and leave then 7-year-old Leonardo behind with his grandmother.
 After his grandmother died in 2019, Rosalina took care of him.
 Back now with his mother in Los Angeles, Leonardo doesn't want to leave her side.
-At times he's jealous of his younger sister, now 5, while his sister also struggles with the new competition for her mother's affections after getting used to being an only child for the past three years.
+At times he is jealous of his younger sister, now 5, while his sister also struggles with the new competition for her mother's affections after getting used to being an only child for the past three years.
 "It's quite difficult," said Emiliana.
 "If I hug one then the other one gets upset."

 Leonardo asks about his aunt and cousin constantly, Emiliana said, telling her he is asking God that they be allowed into the United States.